KrisMcChes/Elevator_Simulator/README.md

 # Elevator Simulator

-A simulation algorithm for an elevator
+A simulation algorithm for an elevator using Design Patterns.

 GUI code provided by Prof. Christopher Hield